start-runner/eslint/readme.md

 }
 ```

-Task is rely on array of files, see [documentation](https://github.com/start-runner/start#readme) for details.
+This task relies on array of files and provides the same, see [documentation](https://github.com/start-runner/start#readme) for details.

 ## Arguments